ryanpstauffer/RheingoldGraph/docs/setup.md

 The RheingoldGraph prototype don't require any plugins or changes to the native Neo4j Community distribution.

 ### Running Neo4j with Docker locally
+If you already have Docker installed and running, simply run a container from the standard Neo4j.
+We mount several directories in order to persist our database data even after our container is shutdown.

 ```
 docker run --rm -p 7474:7474 -p 7687:7687 \
 -v ~/Projects/Rheingold/neo4j/demo/data:/data \